Random cliques in random graphs and sharp thresholds for $F$-factors: Preliminaries

 \begin{lemma} For each fixed $r\ge 2$ there is an $\eps>0$ with the following property.
 If $H=H_r(n,\pi)$ with $\pi=\pi(n)\le n^{-(r-1)+\eps}$, then whp $H$ contains no avoidable configurations. \end{lemma} \begin{proof} Fix $r\ge 2$.
 Any avoidable configuration is a connected hypergraph of bounded size, so up to isomorphism there are $O(1)$ of them.
 Let $C$ be any avoidable configuration.
 Then the expected number of copies of $C$ in $H$ is $\Theta(n^{|C|}\pi^{e(C)}) \le n^{|C|-(r-1)e(C)+O(\eps)}$.
 But $C$ is complex and connected, so $(r-1)e(C)-|C|=n(C)-1\ge 1$, so this expectation is at most $n^{-1+O(\eps)}\le n^{-0.99}=o(1)$ if $\eps$ is sufficiently small. \end{proof}

-The next (deterministic) lemma shows that if, when we replace each hyperedge of a hypergraph $H$ by a copy of $K_r$, there is an `extra' copy of $K_r$ (one that does not correspond to a hyperedge in $H$), then $H$ must contain an avoidable configuration.
+The next (deterministic) lemma shows that if, when we replace each hyperedge of a hypergraph $H$ by a copy of $K_r^{(t)}$, there is an `extra' copy of $K_r^{(t)}$ (one that does not correspond to a hyperedge in $H$), then $H$ must contain an avoidable configuration.
+It is here that the cases $t=2$ and $t\ge 3$ differ most.

-\begin{lemma} Let $r \ge 4$, let $H$ be an $r$-uniform hypergraph, and let $G$ be the simple graph obtained from $H$ by replacing each hyperedge by a copy of $K_r$ (merging any multiple edges).
-If $G$ contains a copy $F$ of $K_r$ on a set of $r$ vertices which is not a hyperedge in $H$, then $H$ contains an avoidable configuration. \end{lemma} \begin{proof} By assumption there are hyperedges $h_1,\ldots,h_t$ of $H$ such that the union of the corresponding copies $F_1,\ldots,F_t$ of $K_r$ includes $F$, the complete graph on a set $h\notin E(H)$ of $r$ vertices.
-Clearly, we may assume that each $F_i$ shares at least two vertices with $F$ and (removing `duplicate' $F_i$ that intersect $F$ in the same way) that $t\le \binom{r}{2}$.
-Let $C$ be the hypergraph with hyperedges $h_1,\ldots,h_t$, with vertex set $\bigcup_{i=1}^t h_i$.
+\begin{lemma} Suppose that $r>t\ge 2$ and that $r \ge 4$.
+Let $H$ be an $r$-uniform hypergraph, and let $G$ be the $t$-graph obtained from $H$ by replacing each hyperedge by a copy of $K_r^{(t)}$ (merging any multiple edges).
+If $G$ contains a copy $F$ of $K_r^{(t)}$ on a set of $r$ vertices which is not a hyperedge in $H$, then $H$ contains an avoidable configuration. \end{lemma} \begin{proof} By assumption there are hyperedges $h_1,\ldots,h_k$ of $H$ such that the union of the corresponding copies $F_1,\ldots,F_k$ of $K_r^{(t)}$ includes $F$, the complete $t$-graph on a set $h\notin E(H)$ of $r$ vertices.
+Clearly, we may assume that each $F_i$ shares at least $t$ vertices with $F$ and (removing `redundant' $F_i$ that contribute no `new' ($t$-)edges to $F$ not covered by earlier $F_j$) that $k\le \binom{r}{t}$.
+Let $C$ be the hypergraph with hyperedges $h_1,\ldots,h_k$, with vertex set $\bigcup_{i=1}^k h_i$.
 Let $C^+=C+h$ be the hypergraph formed from $C$ by adding $h$ as a hyperedge.
 (Its vertices are all included already.)